API Reference

 The API reference is autogenerated directly from docstrings in the source code using sphinx.

-package provides access to the following classes and modules:
+The omfiles package provides access to the following classes and modules:

 omfiles